You must be 21 years of age or older to purchase our products.

 Three joints with a nug of cannabis flower next to them

-A joint is a type of cigarette that is rolled with cannabis.
-It is typically made of rolling paper and is filled with ground cannabis.
+joint is typically made of rolling paper and is filled with ground cannabis and a filter.

 Joints are a popular and classic way of consuming cannabis, and they are favored for their simplicity and convenience.

-They are easy to roll and smoke, making them a popular choice for many cannabis users.
+They are easy to roll, carry, and smoke, making them a popular choice for many cannabis users.

 What is a Blunt?